The National ABI 2008 - 2020

 Like many ecomonic disclaimersstate, past performance may not be indicative of future results.

-Interpreting the ABI:
+Interpreting the Architecture Billings Index:

 The survey panel asks participating architectural firms whether billings increased, decreased or stayed the same in the month that just ended.
 According to the proportion of respondents choosing each option, a score is generated, which represents an index value for each month.